alexgualberto/llm-gnn-job-recommendation/README.md

 ## Data

-The dataset is stored in a private Google Drive folder and contains the author's proprietary data.
-Access to the folder(pre‑processed data and ready‑to‑use LLM embeddings) will be granted once the paper is accepted to preserve anonymity.
-Please follow the preprocessing steps detailed in the paper to generate the same data.
+The dataset is stored in a [Google Drive folder](https://drive.google.com/drive/folders/1GEtlWpZZ-U23eYymkUIf3tXbZpSyocMV?usp=sharing) and contains the pre‑processed data and ready‑to‑use LLM embeddings.
+Please follow the preprocessing steps detailed in the paper to reproduce the dataset if needed.

 ## Installation